We're a Bristol SEO Agency

 Google My Business, Bing Places, and Apple Maps Listings

-As I mentioned earlier Google My Business is the Daddy of local search but Bing Places and Apple Maps are also important.
-The key to this stage is to ensure that all of the business details are consistent.
+Google Business Profile is starting point for local search but Bing Places and Apple Maps are also important.
+The key is to ensure that all of the business details are consistent.

 Local citations are online mentions of your name, address and phone number (NAP).
 We ensure that you are registered with all of the important web directories including Yell, Scoot, Yelp and Thomson Local.
 We also make sure your social media profiles are accurate.
 We’ll weed out any inaccurate citations by carrying out a citation audit.